academie-de-espee/marshal-rules-update/handbook.md

         #.
 The Equestrian Archery Marshal must inspect bows and arrows, verify range set-up, and enforce range safety.
         #.
 Range Set-up
             #.
 An archery lane 4 to 8 feet wide with physical barriers on each side is required.
 A clear area is needed at each end for stopping horses.
 Riders may only shoot while in the lane.
 For multiple targets that the lane needs to be long enough for riders to safely attempt more than one shot.
             #.
 Unless otherwise approved by the KEO or his/her designated deputy, a safety area with the following minimum boundaries is required:  Beginning at each end of the lane, the boundary of the safety area shall extend at least 150 feet at a 45- degree angle from the shooting lane and then straight back from there.
 The safety area (behind the targets) must extend a minimum of 120 feet back from the farthest target.
-Exception:  If a solid physical barrier (as described in the Target Archery Section (Para 3.9.3.2.3)) exists, the safety area does not need to extend behind the barrier.
+Exception:  If a solid physical barrier (as described in the Target Archery Section) exists, the safety area does not need to extend behind the barrier.
             #.
 Targets must be placed no closer than 10 yards (30 feet) to the lane’s inside barrier.
 Targets may not be placed closer than 7 yards (21 feet) from each end of the barrier.
     #.
 Mounted Thrown Weapons
         #.
 Only non-living targets are allowed.